MEGA Don Quijote Shibuya Floor Guide 2026: Souvenirs, Tax-Free Shopping & Tips

 • Pack with airport security in mind: Liquids, cosmetics, and sealed tax-free bags should be packed carefully before departure.

-• Do not open sealed consumable bags: If snacks or cosmetics are sealed for tax-free shopping, keep the bag closed until you leave Japan.
+• Do not open sealed consumable bags: Until October 31, 2026, if snacks or cosmetics are sealed for tax-free shopping, keep the bag closed until you leave Japan.

 • Be careful with photos: Avoid photographing staff, other shoppers, or restricted areas inside the store.

-MEGA Don Quijote Shibuya Compared With Other Shopping Options
+MEGA Don Quijote Shibuya vs. Other Shopping Options

 MEGA Don Quijote Shibuya is not always the calmest shopping option, but it is one of the most efficient if you want to buy many types of souvenirs in one stop.